owl4ce/exquisitely/0.THY-PAD-NEVER-THINKS/B.ThinkCentre-M715q-Tiny.md

 ## RAM and SSD Storage

 According to the Lenovo Product Specifications Reference (psref), installed RAM supports up to 32GB DDR4-2666.
-Although the APU itself may supports up to 64GB DDR4-3200 or natively 2933MT/s, this is totally untested or may be limited by the chipset.
+Although the APU itself may supports up to 64GB DDR4-3200 or officially 2933MT/s, this is totally untested or may be limited by the chipset.
 To get optimal performance-vs-cost trade, I have spent extra $75 to buy (aged stock) DDR4 SODIMM 32GB KINGSTON FURY KIT 2666MT/s CL15-17-17 and an used 512GB WD 2280 NVMe PCIe 3 SSD with 99% health.
-I also have a new unused 512GB KINGDIAN SATA3 SSD, and now installed onto.
+I also have a new unused 512GB KINGDIAN SATA3 SSD, and now optimally installed onto.

+> Using Smokeless_UMAF, we cannot overclock the RAM above 3000MT/s, there is tolerance for 1533Mhz per channel for this chipset, but it is unstable.
+The higher frequencies will be ignored, and UEFI stick with default thus safe configuration for good.
+Overclocking the iGPU also causes failure to wake up from sleep/suspend mode.

 ## Cooling System

 <img align="center" width="100%" src="../src-images/ltm715q2g-specs-inside-owl4ce.webp"/>

 Ensure to clean the old thermal paste and repaste with high conductivity thermal paste.
+Additionally on this OC'ed machine, I have also modified the SATA-bracket to house a 5V laptop fan (by directing current from one of safe USB lines), also prop the gap between NVMe SSD with a thick thermal pad touches the bottom side of SATA-bracket.

 ## Audio and Speakers